ameier38/andrewcmeier.com/_posts/2019-12-04-functional-agent.md

     match state.WorkQueued with
     // If the queue is empty there is nothing to do
     | Queue.Nil -> state
-    // If the queue is not empty, process the next item in the queue
+    // If the queue is not empty, and the running count is below the limit
-    // in a new thread without waiting and update the state.
+    // then process the next item in the queue in a new thread without
-    // When the work finishes we will send a `WorkCompleted` message.
+    // waiting and update the state.
+When the work finishes we will send
+    // a `WorkCompleted` message.
     | Queue.Cons (work, remainingQueue) when state.WorkRunningCount < limit ->
         Async.Start(async {
             do! work